IU-MyMini/InteractiveCourseGrading/docs/requirements/quality-requirements.md

 - Success Criteria:
     - The system returns a 403 Forbidden (or 404 Not Found) error, explicitly denying access to the resource

+#### QAST002-2

+- Student Data Isolation Test
+- Objective: Verify that an unauthorized user cannot obtain personal information
+- Steps:
+    - Create a test script that tries to directly access API endpoints without authorization
+    - Check the status codes returned by the system
+- Success Criteria:
+    - The system returns a 401 Unauthorized error for each tested endpoint, explicitly denying access to the resource

 ## Modifiability

 ### QAS003